simplylu/namespotter/README.md

 > Spotify.com is a leading music streaming platform that offers a vast library of songs, podcasts, and audio content, allowing users to discover, stream, and create personalized playlists tailored to their musical preferences.
 ### steamcommunity
 > Steamcommunity.com is a social hub integrated with the Steam gaming platform, enabling gamers to connect, share content, join communities, and engage in discussions related to gaming and game development.
+### steemit
+> Steemit.com is a blockchain-based social media platform where users can create, curate, and engage with content, earning cryptocurrency rewards for their contributions.
 ### tiktok
 > TikTok.com is a highly engaging video-sharing platform known for its short-form and creative content, where users can create, discover, and share entertaining videos across a wide range of topics and trends.
 ### trakttv